defagos/CoconutKit/README.markdown

 ### Bindings

 Were you longing for those **bindings** available when writing Mac applications?
-Well, using CoconutKit, simply associate a view with a key path, set a formatter if required, and you are done.
+Well, now simply associate a view with a key path, set a formatter if required, and you are done.
 CoconutKit takes care of the rest:

 * Keeping model and view synchronized
 * Formatting data before display
 * Parsing user input
 * Validating values

 All this magic happens without the need for outlets, and most of the time **without even writing a single line of code**.
-Most UIKit controls are supported, and you ca add support for bindings to your own controls as well.
+Most UIKit controls can be used with bindings, and you can add support for bindings to your own controls as well.

 <p align="center"><img src="README-images/bindings.jpg"/></p>
 <p align="center"><img src="README-images/bindings.gif"/></p>